1344 Associate Director, University Safety

 8. Oversees safety, security and preparedness for routine campus events, special events, athletic activities, and staffs an incident command post as required.

-9. Determines traffic problem areas, such as vehicle congestion, occurrences of accidents, personal vehicle security, traffic flow and control, and violations of city and University vehicle regulations by conducting routine traffic flow surveys, making recommendations for appropriate changes and/or corrective actions, and conducting follow-up on those recommendations with responsible departments and agencies.
+9. Determines traffic problem areas, such as vehicle congestion, occurrences of accidents, personal vehicle security, traffic flow and control, and violations of city and University vehicle and making recommendations for appropriate changes and/or corrective actions, and conducting follow-up on those recommendations with responsible departments and agencies.

 10. Promotes an awareness of safety issues to the University community and reduces the potential for losses resulting from crimes by reviewing and approving presentations and printed resource material about public safety topics to students, faculty, and staff.